Real-Time Enforcement and Expanded Capacities for Dynamic Address

 Virtualization, cloud computing, and IoT have increased the frequency and amount of dynamic changes in the network.
-To ensure that the network is protected, the firewall can now update the registered IP addresses in a dynamic address group-based (DAG) policy in real time.
-For example, if you have a containerized environment for software delivery, where workloads can scale up or down and start sending business-critical traffic in a matter of seconds, you can use dynamic address groups in policy to secure such workloads as soon as they begin passing traffic.
-As soon as the firewall receives a tag on container's source IP address, it can compile the associated DAGs and allow or block traffic based on security policy rules in real time.
-Similarly, if an IoT device or user device joins the network, the firewall can update DAGs and enforce policy in real time to secure the traffic from the device.
-And to support the large number of IP addresses generated by IoT devices, virtual machines, and containers, select firewall models now support a higher capacity for registering IP addresses.
-See Use Dynamic Address Groups in Policy for the registered IP address capacity of each firewall model.
+To ensure that your network is protected, the firewall can now update the registered IP addresses in a dynamic address group-based policy in real time.
+For example, if you have a containerized environment for software delivery where workloads can scale up or down and start sending business-critical traffic in a matter of seconds, you can use dynamic address groups in policy to secure these workloads as soon as they begin passing traffic.
+As soon as the firewall receives a tag fora container's source IP address, it can compile the associated dynamic address groups and allow or block traffic based on your Security policy rules in real time.
+Similarly, if an IoT device or user device joins the network, the firewall can update dynamic address groups and enforce policy in real time to secure the traffic from the device.
+Additionally, to support the large number of IP addresses generated by IoT devices, virtual machines, and containers, some firewall models now support a higher capacity for registering IP addresses.
+(See Use Dynamic Address Groups in Policy for the registered IP address capacity of each firewall model.)

 It is now easier to view the IP address-to-tag mapping with the addition of the IP-tag log on the firewall web interface.
-This log displays the time when a source IP address is registered or unregistered with the firewall and what tags are associated with that IP address, and the source from which the firewall learned the IP address-to-tag mapping information.
+This log displays the time when a source IP address is registered or unregistered with the firewall and what tags are associated with that IP addressalong with the source from which the firewall learned the IP address-to-tag mapping information.

-Due to the large number of IP-tag logs generated by the firewall, forwarding the logs using email or SNMP to an external service is not recommended.
+Due to the large number of IP-tag logs generated by the firewall, we do not recommend forwarding the logs to an external service using email or SNMP.

 - Log in to the firewall web interface.